tgetgood/crawler-unnamed/README.md

 # Crawler as yet without a Name

-The intent of this projet is to create a fully asyncronous, customisable webcrawler.
-Think nutch without XML config files. ustomisation should be the plugging in of your own functions at key points, not a verbose DSL.
+The intent of this projet is to create a fully asyncronous, production quality, customisable webcrawler in Clojure.
+Think nutch without XML config files.
+Customisation should be the plugging in of your own functions at key points, not a verbose DSL.

+## Goals

+* Web crawling should produce a stream of events (retrieved pages) to be dealt with as you like.
+The retrieved pages shouldn't be tied to the retrieval logic (think nutch's crawl then index workflow with everything encoded away in a hadoop filesystem; that's what I'm trying to avoid).
+* If you want to dump your crawl results to a JSON file, you should be able to, but for non-trivial applications you need a way to deal with pages individually.
+* There are many different uses for web crawlers: archiving, periodic scanning for indexing, continuous monitoring for alerts, etc..
+These different behaviours should be acheivable by plugging policies (functions) into a common framework.
+* High-level tools: authors of crawler policies shouldn't have to write logic to read cache headers, or handle robot policies unless they want to do something new / arcane.
+* Orthogonality: e.g. you should be able to change a crawler's robots policy from one interpretation of the "standard" to another without changing anything else.

 ## Requirements

 * Full robots.txt compliance (possibly with choice from multiple interpretations).
 * Designed for distribution across many machines.
-* Crash-only software design.
-* Logical sandboxing of domains being crawled so as to
-  1. Simplify robots.txt compliance.
-  2. Give a meaningful answer to "How up to date is our model of example.com?"
+* Simple clojuresque configuration.
-* Pluggable logic for:
+* Pluggable logic for different applications / styles of web crawling.
-  1. Filtering urls to crawl.
-  2. Gathering links out of html.
-  3. Handling scraped pages.

 ## Usage